-A complete kit for getting started in home wine making.
-Includes a hydrometer and test jar.
-Makes six gallons.
-Instructional DVD included.
+A complete kit for getting started in home wine making, including a hydrometer, test jar, and necessary enzymes and yeasts.
+Makes 15 gallons.
+Recipe handbook included.
 Quality materials.
-Easy to use.
-Easy to learn.
+Easy to use and follow.

 Recipe book.
 Includes everything you need for making wine – except the fruit.
 Works with nearly any fruit you would like to use.
 Kit can make up to 15 gallons of wine.
 Includes yeast and additives.